 A government facing a BOP crisis can alter the exchange rates of its currency to normalize the crisis.
-And this can be done by making use of its monetary policy to control its current account deficit.
-It can use its powers to issue new currency, alter rates of interest and foreign exchange reserves, perform open market operations, etc. to temporarily devalue its currency.
+And this can be done by using its monetary policy to control its current account deficit.
+It can use its powers to issue new currency, alter rates of interest and foreign exchange reserves, perform open market operations, etc., to temporarily devalue its currency.

 Devaluation of the domestic currency will help curb the imports as they will become expensive regarding the substitutes available in the domestic market.
 Also, this will give a push to exports as they will become more attractive and generate more revenue for the exporters.
 And this policy tweak will help in correcting the current account deficit and make it surplus in some time or narrow down the imbalance gap.